my photo

 I believe that a good theory should come from practice and be able to advance practice: it should start from important real-world phenomena or problems, explain or solve them theoretically, and then be applied to guide the practice.
 Based on this philosophy, I conduct research with both theory and experiments, aiming to develop solid foundations for modern machine learning and make AI in the era of large models more efficient, safe, and reliable.

 3. Foundations of AI Safety/Alignment: I am also interested in AI safety and alignment.
 Machine learning usually optimizes the performance of a model in the “average case”, but AI safety issues can be exposed in extreme cases.
 What is the fundamental reason for model failures in the extreme case?
 What are the limitations of current AI alignment methods, and what are the security issues that cannot be completely avoided?
 In the long run, can we find a systematic method like cryptography to solve a large class of AI safety problems once and for all?
-Our previous works include:

 Conference Papers